Type 26 frigate: Norway

 On 15 April 2024, The Daily Telegraph reported that Norway, which had a plan to purchase at least five frigates, was a potential customer for the Type 26 frigate.
 However, as Norway was reportedly seeking at least one frigate by 2029, the article stated that this would require the Royal Navy to sell one of its early-stage hulls, as BAE is committed to deliver the Type 26 to the UK first.
 The MoD confirmed that it was involved in discussions about the issue but that no decisions had been made.

 On 31 August 2025, the Norwegian Government reported it had chosen the UK as its strategic partner to acquire frigates.
-It confirmed a £10 billion deal to purchase at least 5 Type 26 frigates for the Royal Norwegian Navy, to replace its Fridtjof Nansen-class frigates.
+It confirmed a £10 billion deal to purchase at least 5 Type 26 frigates for the Royal Norwegian Navy, to replace its -class frigates.
 Described as Norway's largest defence investment to date, they will also be part of a joint British-Norwegian fleet of 13 anti-submarine warfare frigates (8 British and at least 5 Norwegian) operating in Northern Europe.
 The first Norwegian Type 26 is expected to be delivered by 2029 – this may require one of the hulls being built for the United Kingdom (either Belfast or Birmingham) to be diverted to the Norwegian order to meet the timescale requirement.